 Mr. Osika: - Thank you, Mr. Speaker.
 On behalf of the official opposition I would like to send our best wishes to all those families across Saskatchewan who are cleaning up storm damage from yesterday and overnight.
 Reports from Environment Canada show that four tornadoes were spotted in the Kindersley, Kyle, Eastend, and Morse areas.
 Other areas got hit with winds gusting over 160 kilometres per hour, not to mention extremely heavy rain and hail.
-This morning many farmers are out surveying the damage on their upcoming crops.
-Others are calculating the damage to their property and buildings.
+This morning many farmers are out surveying the damage to their property and buildings.
 Thankfully no one was hurt.